Skip to main content

 What is a falls assessment?

-A falls assessment is a comprehensive evaluation carried out in your parent’s home by a physiotherapist and/or occupational therapist.
+A falls assessment is a comprehensive evaluation carried out at home by a physiotherapist and/or occupational therapist.
 The physio assesses physical factors — balance, leg strength, walking pattern, and coordination.
 The OT assesses environmental factors — trip hazards, lighting, bathroom safety, and daily routines.
 Together, this gives us the full picture of why falls are happening, or are likely to happen, and what to do about it.

 How do I know if my parent is at risk of falling?